-Home » Type » Bread » SOCCA (FARINATA) – CHICKPEA FLATBREAD RECIPE
+Home » Type » Bread » Socca (Farinata) – Chickpea Flour Flatbread Recipe

 Socca is a wonderfully quick and easy flatbread recipe made with chickpea flour and cooked in a skillet until golden and crispy along the edges.
-It’s bakes up dense, yet tender, and can be easily customized with herbs & spices!
+It bakes up dense yet tender and can be easily customized with herbs & spices!

 top down view of sliced socca flatbread.

-You may already be familiar with the Savory Chickpea Pancake which is another way to use chickpea flour.
-It’s made like a pancake with vegetables of choice mixed right into the batter and is delicious served any time of day – it’s a must try as well!
+You may already be familiar with my Savory Chickpea Pancake.
+It’s made like a pancake with chickpea flour and vegetables of choice mixed right into the batter that is delicious served any time of day and is a must-try as well!

 What Is Socca Bread?

-Traditionally, socca is cooked in an open oven on a large tin-plated copper pan, where it is then sliced and served plain, with an optional sprinkle of pepper on top.
-It can also be topped and used as a pizza crust of sorts, or stuffed making a chickpea omelette or crepe.
+Traditionally, socca is cooked in an open oven on a large tin-plated copper pan.
+It is then sliced and served plain, with an optional sprinkle of pepper on top.
+It can also be topped and used as a pizza crust or stuffed, making a chickpea omelet or crepe.

 Where Did Socca Originate?

-The origin of socca is believed to have originated in Genoa, Italy, where it is said that Roman soldiers roasted chickpea flour on their shields.
+Socca is believed to have originated in Genoa, Italy, where Roman soldiers roasted chickpea flour on their shields.
 Others believe it comes from the French Riviera (southeast France).
-But what we can all agree on is that this Mediterranean flatbread is delicious no matter where it began!
+But we can all agree that this Mediterranean flatbread is delicious no matter where it began!

-You will find this popular dish rooted in and around the area of Nice, France and the province of Genoa, Italy.
-And depending on your geographical location, this flatbread is served various ways using the same batter base of one part flour to water plus salt and oil.
+This popular dish is rooted in and around Nice, France, and the province of Genoa, Italy.
+And, depending on your geographical location, this flatbread is served in various ways using the same batter base of one part flour to water plus salt and oil.

 top down view of ingredients used to make socca farinata flatbread using chickpea flour.